- BA with High Honors in Biology, Oberlin College; MPhil, Biology, Yale University; PhD, Biology, Yale University

 The Canada-U.S. International Watersheds Initiative.
 Presentation with C. Lawson at the Woodrow Wilson Center for International Scholars, Washington, DC, 2009

-Serving since August 2014 as Commissioner representing the District of Columbia on the Interstate Commission on the Potomac River Basin, established by Congress to promote regional and interstate cooperation to enhance, protect and conserve water and associated land resources of the Potomac River and its tributaries.
+Serving since August 2014 as Commissioner representing the District of Columbia on the Interstate Commission on the Potomac River Basin, established to promote regional and interstate cooperation to enhance, protect and conserve water and associated land resources of the Potomac River and its tributaries.

 Blaney, J., W. Brakel, I. Brooks, M. Laitta and T. Yuzyk.
 2008.
 The International Watersheds Initiative: An integrated approach to Canada-U.S. transboundary waters and its potential relevance to the Okanagan Basin.
 In: One Watershed – One Water.
 Proceedings of a Conference held in Kelowna, B.C.
 Canadian Water Resources Association, p.
 218-224.